Manage discounts

 Not applicable if initial trigger type selected was Manual.
 The custom field action allows you to create a discount based on a custom field.
 This one is a little complicated and warrants some extra explanation.
 So make sure to check out how Custom fields are created.
 Further, select it then specify your discount type (percentage or amount).

-Fixed amount (Trigger type manual only)
+Fixed amount (Trigger type manual or loyalty)

-This action will only be visible if trigger type manual was initially chosen.
+This action will only be visible if trigger type manual or loyalty was initially chosen.
 It can be set to a fixed amount or a maximum amount, where the actual amount has to be specified when applying the discount to an order.
 This is possible since this will already be a manual process during checkout.
 Additionally, you can set the discount to apply either on the whole order or on specific order line(s).

-Percentage (Trigger type manual only)
+Percentage (Trigger type manual or loyalty)

 Employee discount (Trigger type manual only)